NRais/Projects/Glass Pane Image Displayer/Image Collector/src/README.txt

 --- INSTALLATION ---

-Download Java .jar file and run on JVM.
+Download Java .jar file from Sourceforge.com https://sourceforge.net/projects/glass-pane-image-collector/files/ and run on JVM.
 If you don't have a JVM installed it can be downloaded for free from Oracle https://java.com/en/download/

 In future native packages and installers will be made available.